RythmCmd/Temporal-Distributed-Tracing/README.md

 # Temporal OTel Heartbeat Tracing Example

-This repository contains a working, fully-configured Temporal application designed to demonstrate how to emit **OpenTelemetry Heartbeat Spans**.
+This repository contains a working, Temporal application designed to demonstrate how to emit OpenTelemetry Heartbeat Spans.

 This solves the issue where New Relic splits or drops distributed traces for Temporal workflows when a single Activity exceeds New Relic's 90-second span limit guardrail.